All Episodes

 But you're right.

-That's why they want to get into, you know, every if you've made if you have any banking over if you take in more than 10 grand a year, they can literally spy on your entire life through your banking information.
+That's why they want to get into, you know, every, if you have any banking over, if you take in more than 10 grand a year, they can literally spy on your entire life through your banking information.

 It's ridiculous.

-But those of us that don't have that that work every day, they're gonna come after us because we're low-hanging food.
+But those of us that don't have that, that work every day, they're going to come after us because we're low-hanging fruit.

-And that's how he's gonna pay for this tear down faster program instead of big build back beer.
+And that's how he's going to pay for this Tear Down Faster program instead of big build-back beer.

-I I I have to pay those lawyers every year, you know, if the if questions are asked, you have to have your lawyers talk to them.
+You know, if questions are asked, you have to have your lawyers talk to them.

 It's a pain in the ass.

-They're not gonna be able to sit there and just cash a check and not go through people's files.
+They're not going to be able to sit there and just cash a check and not go through people's files.

 It's the same thing.